sandialabs/canary/docs/source/userguide/testfile.rst

-.. _nvtest-testfile:
+.. _userguide-testfile:

 The test file
 =============

 A test file is a python script ending with ``.pyt``.
 If execution of the script exits with code ``0``, the test passes.
-Non-zero exit code indicates some other type of test failure (see :ref:`test-status` for additional test statuses).
+Non-zero exit code indicates some other type of test failure (see :ref:`userguide-status` for additional test statuses).
 A good test ensures the correctness of output given a set of inputs and should be as simple and fast running as possible.

 .. note::